Aaron-Bopp/TIM/30_Topics/32_Terms/Corticotropin Releasing Factor (CRF).md

 ---
 `$=customJS.dv_funcs.mentionedIn(dv)`

-It is a releasing hormone, its main function is the stimulation of the pituitary synthesis ^[[[course_Dr.
+It is a releasing [[hormone]], its main function is the stimulation of the pituitary synthesis ^[[[course_Dr.
 K's Guide to Mental Health]]]

 **See**::